It may be like Neurologists, who are experts on the brain, but know nothing about Bartonella in the brain.

 The Infectious Disease Society of America [IDSA]

-They offer excellent treatment ideas for hundreds of infections, but is this Bartonella correct?
+They offer excellent treatment ideas for a thousand infections, but is this treatment of Bartonella exceptional?
+That would take 100-200 hours.

 Conclusion